raghananth/ec2-spot-workshops/content/launching_ec2_spot_instances/spot_fleet.md

 weight = 120
 +++

 [**Spot Fleet**](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-fleet-requests.html) contains the configuration information to launch a fleet of Spot instances with an optional On-Demand instances.

-**LORUM IPSUM**
+Spot Fleet can be used to make a one-time request for your desired capaciry or require it to maintain a target capacity over time.
+Spot Fleet request can have an expiry date, after which the request is cancelled or manually cancelled.

 You can create a Spot Fleet request and specify a launch template in the instance configuration.
 When Amazon EC2 fulfills the Spot Fleet request, it uses the launch parameters defined in the associated launch template.

+Spot Fleet provides three types of allocation strategies that can be used for Spot Instances:

+* **capacity-optimized** allocates Spot Instances from the pool with optimal capacity for the number of instances that are launching.
+* **diversified** allocates Spot Instances that are distributed across all pools.
+* **lowest-price** allocates Spot Instances from the pool with the lowest price.
+This is the default strategy.

+For more information on Spot allocation strategies, check out [Spot Fleet - Spot allocation strategies](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-fleet.html#spot-fleet-allocation-strategy)

 **To create a new EC2 Fleet using the command line, run the following**